bark-simulator/bark-simulator.github.io/src/data/tutorials/core_modules.md

 </br>
 </br>

-In this tutorial, a short overview of these components if given.
+In this tutorial, a short overview of these components is given.
 For deeper insights and a comprehensive overview of the components, we refer to our [documentation](https://bark-simulator.readthedocs.io/en/latest/).

 ## World and Observed World

-The `World` class is in the center of BARK and constains all objects, the map, agents, and all further objects required for the simulation.
+The `World` class is in the center of BARK and contains all objects, the map, agents, and all further objects required for the simulation.
 The world's step function advances the simulation by the given `delta_time` by calling `DoPlanning` and `DoExecution`.
 In the `DoPlanning` function each agent receives an observed world (a world that is derived from the actual world) and plans its action given that world.
 This enables introducing perturbation to each agent in BARK, such as measurement uncertainties or occlusions.